solidjs/solid/README.md

   * Data behavior is part of the declaration
   * No need for lifecycle functions, and the large chains of conditionals they bring.
 * ES6 Proxies to keep data access simple and POJO like
-* Promises and ES Observables are first class citizens:
+* Promises and ES(RxJS) Observables are first class citizens:
-  * Easy interopt with existing libraries that manage services and state
+  * Easy interopt with existing libraries that manage services and state.
+  * All Solid Signals & Selectors are Observables and support RxJS pipeable operators
-  * All computations and bindings when resolved to these automatically update asynchronously allowing for 100% pure data declarations.
+  * All Selectors and bindings when resolved to these automatically update asynchronously allowing for 100% pure data declarations.
-  * In so Async Functions are first class citizens and computations can be written using them.
+  * Async Functions are first class citizens and Selectors can be written using them.
 * Truly just a render library
   * Unopinionated about how you set modularize/componentize your code
   * The whole tree is only rendered once so statefulness is not a decider for the use of functional components
   * Use familiar techniques like HOCs, Class inheritance, dependency injection as you see fit.
-* Performance on par with the fastest Virtual DOM libraries
+* Performance exceeding the fastest Virtual DOM libraries.
+See Solid on [JS Framework Benchmark](https://github.com/krausest/js-framework-benchmark)

 <br />
 A Simple Component could look like:

-    import Solid, { State } from 'solid-js'

     function MyComponent() {
       state = new State({